FreddyMSchubert/42_cub3d/README.md

 > You can also read [the subject](https://github.com/FreddyMSchubert/42_cub3d/blob/main/en.subject.pdf).

-- You must use MLX42.
+- You must use [MLX42](https://github.com/codam-coding-college/MLX42) or [minilibx](https://github.com/42Paris/minilibx-linux).
+(We chose MLX42).
 - The window management must remain smooth.

 ### File format (.cub)

 - Display different wall textures depending on the cardinal direction of a wall (North, South, East, West).
-- Display different floor & ceiling colors.
+- Display different floor & ceiling colors based on RGB input.
 - The map must be made up of 0s, 1s, Spaces and NSEWs.
-	- 1 stands for a wall
+	- `1` stands for a wall
-	- 0 stands for a floor
+	- `0` stands for a floor
-	- ' ' stands for a void tile
+	- `' '` stands for a void tile
 	- NSEW stands for where the player spawns, giving info on the direction they should be facing.
 	- The player must be unable to reach the edge of the map & the void.

-An example map could look something like this:
+A basic example map could look something like this:

 ```
 NO ./path_to_the_north_texture